scottish-government-design-system/designsystem.gov.scot/index.md

 ---

 The Digital Scotland Design System provides static web assets for websites and web applications for the Scottish Government and other Scottish public sector bodies.

+The Design System is open source and free to use.